Master of Water Resource Management

 The first year (Part I) of the Master of Water Resource Management comprises three core courses, and other relevant courses from the Schedule.

 In the second year (Part II) you will undertake a research thesis with external stakeholder support and interest to provide you with experience in the sector.

-- Part I and II: two years full-time; up to four years part-time.
+- Part I and II: 2 years full-time; up to 4 years part-time.

 - Part II (thesis-only): 1 year full-time or 2 years part-time.